pascallaliberte/sharpen.page/_posts/2021-02-19-inscheduler-rewrite-situations-ripe-for-a-switch.md

 ---
 layout: post
 title: "Rewrite for InScheduler - Part 2: Finding Situations Ripe for a Switch"
+description: "It's not enough to review a sales page as a typical visitor.
+That visitor won't buy anyway.
+Let's go deeper analyzing InScheduler.com, to find out the…"
 categories: copywriting
 tags: showcase optimizing
 showcased: